jwmiller5/Compliance/compliance/regulatory/gdpr-breach-azure-dynamics.md

 ## Enabling Commercial Data Pipeline for Windows diagnostic data

 The commercial data pipeline for Windows diagnostic data takes advantage of the cloud service infrastructure and built-in security features to keep data safe using security measures and mechanisms to protect data.

-It follows the same technical and organizational measures one or more Microsoft Azure service teams take for securing against data breach processes.
+It follows the same Technical and Organizational measures one or more Microsoft Azure service teams take for securing against data breach processes.
 Therefore, any information documented in the Microsoft Azure breach notification here is analogous to the commercial data pipeline for windows diagnostic data as well.

 ## Learn more